zakkhoyt/ColorPicKit/README.md

 ##### InterfaceBuilder
 ![](https://img.shields.io/badge/Supports-UIControl-green.svg)
 - Drag and drop a UIView onto your view controller
-- Using the Identity Inspector, set the view's class to GradientSlider, HueSlider, RGBSliderGroup, HSBSliderGroup, CMYKSliderGroup, HSBWheelPicker, HSBSpectrumPicker, ImagePixelPicker, or HexKeypad.
+- Using the Identity Inspector, set the view's class to GradientSlider, HueSlider, RGBASliderGroup, HSBASliderGroup, CMYKASliderGroup, HSBAWheelPicker, HSBASpectrumPicker, ImagePixelPicker, or HexKeypad.
 - Using the Attributes Inspector, configure IB properties (color, rounded corners, border color, knobSize, etc...)
 - Drag and drop your IBActions just like any other control.
 All controls support
   - ValueChanged